uiuctml/npc-models/README.md

 - [Most Probable Explanations (MPE)](https://ieeexplore.ieee.org/document/9363463)
 - [Counterfactual Explanations (CE)](https://christophm.github.io/interpretable-ml-book/counterfactual.html)

-The codebase includes the NPC Interpretation Utility, which visualizes generated MPEs and CEs for each instance, comparing them against both NPC predictions and ground truths.
+The codebase includes the [NPC Interpretation Utility](#interpretability), which visualizes generated MPEs and CEs for each instance, enabling easy comparson against both NPC predictions and ground truths.

-Refer to the [paper](https://arxiv.org/abs/2501.07021) for complete details on the design, formulation, training, and evaluation of the NPC.
+Refer to the NPC [paper](https://arxiv.org/abs/2501.07021) for complete details on the design, formulation, training, and evaluation of the NPC.

 ## Project Prerequisites